kitnil/awesome/README.md

 - [awesome-geek-podcasts](https://github.com/ayr-ton/awesome-geek-podcasts) - A curated list of podcasts we like to listen to.
 - [awesome-rails](https://github.com/gramantin/awesome-rails) - A curated list of awesome things related to Ruby on Rails
 - [awesome-angular](https://github.com/PatrickJS/awesome-angular) - :page_facing_up: A curated list of awesome Angular resources
+- [sovereign](https://github.com/sovereign/sovereign) - A set of Ansible playbooks to build and maintain your own private cloud: email, calendar, contacts, file sync, IRC bouncer, VPN, and more.
 - [git-history-editor](https://github.com/bokub/git-history-editor) - :pencil2: Online commit editor, intuitive and easy to use
 - [meilix-generator](https://github.com/fossasia/meilix-generator) - WebApp for generating a custom ISO image based on Meilix http://meilix.org
 - [krabby](https://github.com/alexherbo2/krabby) - A keyboard interface to the web, inspired by Kakoune